Sohila-Hashem/Format-Convertor/readme.md

 -   webp

 #  Supported **optional** actions
--   rn | rename (rename the original files to the converted ones)
+-   rn | rename -> rename the original files to the converted ones
--   mv | move (move the converted files to the source directory)
+-   mv | move -> move the converted files to the source directory

 # Get Started
 ## Clone the repository first